 Trying on the KGB hats and original gas masks left behind by the Russians is one of the most’s surreal experiences you’ll ever take part in.

-Back outside, the fresh air felt envigorating after the stuffiness of the bunker… but sadly it was time to drive back to Riga.
+Back outside, the fresh air felt invigorating after the stuffiness of the bunker… but sadly it was time to drive back to Riga.

 We took a different route home through some beautiful countryside with more bumpy but well-maintained roads.
 Reaching a river, we drove onto an ancient-looking floating pontoon operated by a local whose sole job is to be ‘bridge keeper’.